Tinosz/restaurant-app/README.md

 ## To Setup Laravel and Back end
+- Make sure you have php and composer installed
-- If you haven't Installed Laravel, go to your cmd and run `global require laravel/installer`
+- If you haven't Installed Laravel, go to your cmd and run `composer global require laravel/installer`
 - run `composer install` on the root laravel folder
 - Create a `.env` within the laravel folder (paling luar), and copy the `.env.example` to it
 - edit this line of code based on your mysql configuration (Create the database first if haven't) <br>